grannycart/by-sound-alone_source/dc-manuscript/6_Chapter.md

 "That's why they call it fuckin' Stilt City," said Percy.

 [//]: # (This world does not deviate so much from the history of the real world that influence and names of Europe are not spread all around the globe from the impacts of the European colonial period and continued colonialism.
 As cool as it would be to write that book, I am not sure I could do it.
-See also the name of Sir Trelew.)
+See also the name of Sir Piero --- Italian, named after the captain of the Andrea Doria.)

 "Again, 'they' does not include the people who actually live here," Hemi said.
 "But yes, almost all of it is on stilts above the delta waters, except for the old part of the city that clings to the dry land.
 Many cities around the world are built on swamps because that is where the large rivers meet the sea, and that is where major ports come together.
 In richer places, they drain the swamps to get to dry land under them.
 Here, they found it more economical to just build above the water line on stilts, at least in recent years."